Treaty 7: Context

-Signing day: negotiations / treaty terms
+Negotiations and treaty terms

-Treaty 7 was signed in September 1877 between the Crown and the five First Nations: the Siksika (Blackfoot), Kainai (Blood), Piikani (Peigan), Stoney-Nakoda, and Tsuut’ina (Sarcee).
-Treaty 7 was the last of a series of treaties that were signed during the 1870s.
-It was the last treaty signed between the Crown and the First Nations for the next 20 years.
-This series of treaties during the 1870s was to determine the division of land.
-The negotiations of the treaty took place between David Laird (lieutenant-governor of the North-West Territories) and James Macleod (commissioner of the NWMP) who were acting as the Crown's treaty commissioners.
-The First Nations representatives were largely from the Blackfoot confederacy due to their inhabiting the majority of the land being sought after.
-The First Nations' representative was the Blackfoot nation who sent Crowfoot to make the negotiations on their behalf.
+Treaty 7 was the last of a series of treaties that were signed during the 1870s, and would be the last treaty signed between the Crown and the First Nations for the next 20 years.
+The Canadian government's side of the negotiations for Treaty 7 were handled by David Laird, lieutenant governor of the North-West Territories, and James Macleod, commissioner of the North-West Mounted Police, who were together acting as the Crown's treaty commissioners.
+The First Nations representatives were largely from the Blackfoot confederacy, due to their inhabiting the majority of the land that the Canadian government sought after.
+Chief Crowfoot of the Blackfoot nation was sent to negotiate on behalf of the confederacy.

-The signing of the treaty took place at the Blackfoot crossing, a location on their territory.
-This location was a bit problematic for some of the other nations due to it being quite far from their hunting grounds.
-The distance factor led to the meeting to discuss the negotiations being pushed back by two days.
-The treaty commissioners, Laird and Macleod, arrived September 16 along with the Siksika, Stoney-Nakoda and Tsuut’ina.
-They all agreed to wait two days for the remaining nations to arrive.
-On September 19 the negotiations began between the commissioners and the five nations.
-Laird and Macleod began their side of the negotiations with stating the facts about the decline in the buffalo population and how he proposed to help the Indigenous people by introducing new laws to protect the buffalo.
-The importance of the buffalo to the Indigenous people was high due to their dependence on the buffalo for food.
-Laird proposed new laws to protect the buffalo along with helping and teaching the Indigenous people how to learn more about agriculture and ranching that would allow a way to transition from becoming less dependent on the buffalo.
-Laird said to the Indigenous people that the buffalo would soon be gone and it was important for them to move into agriculture and ranching lifestyles and that the government would support them for doing this.
+The negotiations took place at the Blackfoot crossing, within Blackfoot territory.
+The location was somewhat problematic for some of the involved nations, due to its distance from their hunting grounds.
+The treaty commissioners, Laird and Macleod, arrived on September 16, along with the Siksika, Stoney-Nakoda and Tsuut’ina.
+Those who arrived that day all agreed to push the meeting back by two days in order to allow the remaining nations to arrive.
+On September 19, the negotiations began between the commissioners and the five nations.
+Laird and Macleod began their side of the negotiations by stating the facts about the decline in the buffalo population.
+Laird in particular proposed an offer help to the Indigenous people by introducing new laws that would protect the buffalo populations, along with teaching the Indigenous people more about agriculture and ranching that would allow them a way to transition away from a dependence on the buffalo.
+Laird suggested that the buffalo would soon be gone, and that it was important for the Indigenous peoples to move toward agricultural and ranching lifestyles, and that the government would support them in doing this.